 - Keep your back straight, distributing weight evenly on both feet.

-Since endurance is improved by holding the Horse Stance position for longer periods of time, your body is better able to withstand fatigue.
-Also, the Horse Stance requires a high level of concentration and mental discipline to maintain the position over an extended period of time.
+And your endurance is also improved by holding the Horse Stance position for longer periods of time, making the body better able to withstand fatigue.
+Finally, the Horse Stance requires a high level of concentration and mental discipline to maintain the position over an extended period of time.
 By focusing on breathing and mental stamina, these skills can be improved.

 What Else Helps to Warm Up?